benjaminhuanghuang/design-pattern/g4-3-Behavioral-11/visitor/README.md

 - The operations need to perform on the concrete classes of an object structure.
 - Exposing the internal state or operations of the object structure is acceptable.
 - Operations should be able to operate on multiple object structures that implement the same interface.

+## Use cases
+- When an object structure contains many classes of objects with different interfaces, and you want to perform operations on them depending on their concrete classes

+- When the classes defining your object structure don't have to change often, but you do often want to define new operations over the structure